arpabet/beans/README.md

 Wrong:
 ```
 type wrong struct {
-    UserService `inject`  // if UserService interface has method X that also implements by *wrong struct or another anonymous injected field then we can not determine the right method impl or candidate for injection
+    UserService `inject`  // since the *wrong structure also implements UserService interface it can lead to cycle and wrong injections in context
 }
 ```